Introduction to Postgres DROP Database

 The above syntax contains the query statements DROP Database and other parameters in it can be explained in the following manner –

-- IF EXISTS – It is an optional parameter.
-This keyword can be used to prevent any error which is resulted while using the above command when there is no database existence in the current database server having the name “nameOfTheDb”.
-If the “IF EXISTS” keyword is used in your query and none of the database named “nameOfTheDb” is present in the current server then it will simply notify you about the same and won’t result in any error.
+• IF EXISTS – It is an optional parameter.
+This keyword can be used to prevent any error resulting from using the above command when there is no database in the current database server with the name “nameOfTheDb”.
+If you use the “IF EXISTS” keyword in your query and none of the databases named “nameOfTheDb” exist in the current server, it will notify you about the absence without causing any errors.

-- nameOfTheDb – It is the name of the database that you wish to delete or drop and is located in the current database.
+• nameOfTheDb – It is the database name you wish to delete or drop and is located in the current database.

 Notes:

-- One more thing to keep in mind that the drop database query statement cannot be executed for the same database you are connected to right now.
+• One more thing to remember is that the drop database query statement cannot be executed for the same database you are connected to.

-- Once the database is deleted, the actions cannot be undone.
+• Once you delete the database, the actions cannot be undone.
 So be more cautious while doing so.

 Example

-We can check all the databases present in our database server using the query \l which results into the following output currently for my server –
+We can check all the databases present in our database server using the query \l, which results in the following output currently for my server –

 \l

-As can be seen, there is no database named sample present in our database server.
+As can be seen, no database named sample is present in our database server.

 Let us understand how we can use this command with the help of an example.
-The first thing that we need to do is open our psql command prompt and then execute our statement.
-Suppose, we want to drop the database named “sample”.
+First, we need to open our psql command prompt and then execute our statement.
+Suppose we want to drop the database named “sample”.
 So, my query statement will be as follows –

 DROP DATABASE sample;